FelixWeichselgartner/Arduino_Logic_Analyzer/README.md

 Arduino_Logic_Analyzer
 ======================

+A very simple logic analyzer, which can be used with any Arduino and Python3.

 * Upload the arduino.ino sketch to your Arduino
 * Open the serial monitor
 * Start the Transmitter of your data